Coin Lists

 LMU Silver Coin List

-About 40 countries adopted LMU coinage for silver (first table below), and many more adopted a mirroring ratio (i.e., 5:1, 4:1), as listed in the second table.
+About 40 countries adopted LMU coinage for silver (first table below).
+Many more adopted a mirroring ratio (i.e., 5:1, 4:1), as listed in the second table.
+Several countries have coins appearing in both lists due to evolving currency systems (e.g., Ecuador, with a 25g as a 5 francos, 8 reales, and a 1 sucre).

 (Best viewed on desktop)